 - Agree to trade outside the exchange because you will not be protected by LocalBitcoins’ escrow service

-It’s important to note that “power sellers” may refuse to sell cryptocurrency to the new users because they do not have enough feedback yet.
-This means you may have to make a few small trades with less trustworthy seller in order to get a positive feedback and be accepted into the “big league.”
+It’s important to note that “power sellers” may refuse to sell cryptocurrency to new users because they do not have enough feedback yet.
+This means you may have to make a few small trades with the less trustworthy sellers in order to get positive feedback and be accepted into the “big league.”

-The exchange isn’t the traditional trading platform, so it doesn’t support derivates or futures trading, doesn’t have margin trading, short selling or any other option.
+The exchange isn’t a traditional trading platform, so it doesn’t support derivates or futures trading, and doesn’t have margin trading, short selling, or any other option.

 Payment Methods Accepted on LocalBitcoins